ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Rain and areas of drizzle before 11pm, then areas of drizzle and a chance of rain between 11pm and 2am.
 Mostly cloudy.
 Low
          around 34, with temperatures rising to around 37 overnight.
-North wind 2 to 12 mph, with gusts as high as 21 mph.
+North northwest wind 5 to 12 mph, with gusts as high as 21 mph.
          Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">